DejanHFT/MW_PVL2324/README.md

 - switch into the root directory of cloned repo (where docker-compose.yml is present -> MW_PVL2324)
 - start database, backend and frontend with "docker-compose up"

+# Hint:
+- I had a logical error in my first upload and did the docker-compose.yml like this:
+/*
+version: '3'

+services:
+  backend:
+    image: your-backend-image:latest
+    ports:
+      - "8080:8080"
+    environment:
+    ...
+*/
+- This wouldnt work on your machine since the image is only locally saved, not on the Hub and if it would be I would need to specify the image more

+- -> Thats why adding the target folder was neccessary and adjusting the docker-compose.yml /*
+services:
+  backend:
+    build:
+      context: ./mw_pvl
+    ports:
+...
+*/
+- still works as described above (or now works as described before)

 # What is the application doing?
 -Very simple application to add, edit, delete and look at tasks(that got created)